 \section{Bounding the Mean Value of a Dirichlet Polynomial}

-We are now able to prove \cref{prop:Fmvtbound}, completing the proof of \cref{prop:B2bound} and consequently \cref{thm:weightedmainthm}.
+We are now able to prove Proposition \ref{prop:Fmvtbound}, completing the proof of Proposition \ref{prop:B2bound} and consequently Theorem \ref{thm:weightedmainthm}.
 We will adapt the argument appearing in \cite[Sections 2-4]{teravainen}.
 We first factorise the Dirichlet polynomial $F(s,\chi)$ before bounding the contribution of the remainder terms, that is, the second term of \eqref{eq:factoredF}.